 In days gone by there wasn’t any way to accurately calculate drop shipping charges for items that need to be drop shipped.
 But now that has changed.

-We’re happy to introduce 3 new shipping extensions built specifically to address WooCommerce drop shipping needs.
-Now you can use our UPS Drop Shipping, Fedex Drop Shipping Pro, and our Table Rate Shipping Pro plugins to handle all of your drop shipping needs.
+We’re happy to introduce 3 new shipping extensions and our news totally automated WooCommerce Dropshipping Suppliers Pro extension, built specifically to address WooCommerce drop shipping needs.
+Now you can use our UPS Drop Shipping, Fedex Drop Shipping Pro, and our USPS Drop Shipping Pro plugins to handle all of your drop shipping needs.
+And you can use our Dropshipping Suppliers Pro to automatically send your dropshipping suppliers email and a PDF packing slip when new orders arrive in your store (see the related product page for details on that cool tool).

 - You can optionally enable multi-package support